What is Knee Bursitis?

-Typically, once a bursa is affected you might feel tender, warm and swollen when pressure is applied.
+Typically, once a bursa is affected, you might feel tender, warm, and swollen when pressure is applied.
 At times, you might feel pain when you move around your daily activities or even during rest.

 A hard hit to the knee will cause symptoms to arise quickly.
 Nonetheless, it is normal for symptoms to appear gradually.
-For instance, when irritation or friction is caused by a job which requires kneeling on hard surfaces.
+For instance, when irritation or friction is caused by a job that requires kneeling on hard surfaces.
 Which makes for symptoms to usually worsen over time.

 Often bursitis will improve on its own.
-However, depending on the affected area your physician might recommend one or more of the following:
+However, depending on the affected area, your physician might recommend one or more of the following:

 Medications: If the bursitis was originated from an infection, it is typical for your doctor to recommend an antibiotic.

 Physical Therapy: Physical therapy might alleviate pain and reduce the risk of a reoccurring injury through strengthening the surrounding muscles.

 If you experience chronic or reoccurring bursitis and your body isn’t responding well to other treatments, your doctor will likely suggest surgery to remove the bursa.